This guide shows students and new users how to back up and restore important files and folders in Windows 11.

 On the Backup options settings page, choose to back up files to OneDrive.
 Then click on the link that reads “Sign in to OneDrive.”

-You’ll be prompted to enter your OneDrive account email address and password to sign in.
+You will be prompted to enter your OneDrive account email address and password to sign in.

-It would be best to continue with the setup wizard after logging into your OneDrive account correctly.
+Continue with the setup wizard after logging into your OneDrive account correctly.

-Backup Windows 11 to External Drives
+Back Up Windows 11 to External Drives

 You can back up Windows to external drives and restore them if the original is lost, damaged, or deleted.
 Insert or connect the external drive to your computer.

 When you select a drive, you’re set.
-Every hour, Windows backs up everything in your user folder (C: \Users\username).
+Every hour, Windows backs up everything in your user folder (C:\Users\username).

 To change which files get backed up or how often backups happen, go to More Options.

-More options let you set up how and when files are backed up.
+⚠️ Admin privileges may be required: More options let you set up how and when files are backed up.

 When you’re done, save and exit.